Judge lets Wisconsin parade suspect represent himself

 Dorow questioned him repeatedly about whether he understood what he was doing, to which Brooks insisted that he was aware but didn’t understand.
 Dorow grew so frustrated with him that she adjourned the hearing and continued it Wednesday.

-Their exchanges were just as combative on Wednesday as Brooks constantly interrupted Dorow as she tried to explain the ramifications of his decision again and warned him that she likely wouldn’t assign an attorney to the case if he asks for one as the trial progresses.
+Their exchanges were just as combative on Wednesday.
+Brooks constantly interrupted Dorow as she tried to explain the ramifications of his decision again and warned him that she likely wouldn’t assign an attorney to the case if he asks for one as the trial progresses.

 The judge warned him that if he continues to interrupt during the trial, she will admonish him in front of the jury.